youtube/cobalt/cobalt/site/docs/development/setup-android.md

     Where 4 is the number of parallel threads.
 You can adjust the number of parallel threads according to how your workstation performs.

+1. Run `starboard/android/shared/download_sdk.sh` to download the SDK and NDK.
+    The SDK and NDK will be downloaded and installed into `~/starboard-toolchains`.
+If you wish to customize the download location you must set the relevant environment variables accordingly.

+    If prompted, read and accept the license agreement.

-1. Run `cobalt/build/gn.py -p android-x86` to configure the Cobalt build, which also installs the SDK and NDK.
+1. Run `cobalt/build/gn.py -p android-x86` to configure the Cobalt build.
     (This step will have to be repeated with 'android-arm' or 'android-arm64' to target those architectures.)
-The SDK and NDK will be downloaded and installed into a `starboard-toolchains` directory as needed.
-If prompted, read and accept the license agreement to proceed forward.

     **Note:** If you have trouble building with an error referencing the `debug.keystore` you may need to set one up on your system: